MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 If you have many combinations, you'll have many price lists.

 If you've already enabled the New Pricing Experience, you can create default price lists manually or specify an existing price list as the default.
 To set an existing price list as default, turn on the **Allow Updating Defaults** toggle on the price list.
-Then, on the **Sales & Receivables Setup**, **Purchase & Payables** or **Jobs Setup** pages, set the price list as the default.
+Then, on the **Sales & Receivables Setup**, **Purchase & Payables**, or **Jobs Setup** pages, set the price list as the default.

-### Editing Active Price Lists
+### Editing active price lists

 To allow people to edit prices on active price lists for items, resources, customers, vendors, or other entities that use pricing, turn on the **Allow Editing Active Price** toggle on the **Sales & Receivables Setup** and **Purchase & Payables Setup** pages.

 When the **Allow Editing Active Price** toggle is turned off, to update prices in a price list you must change the status of the price list to **Draft**, make your change, and then reactivate the price list.

 The **Prices Overview** page provides an overview of all prices across price lists.
 You can set filters to narrow down the list of prices you may want to modify or add to.
 After you modify prices, you must use the **Verify Lines** action to verify the prices against other price list lines.
 Verifying prices helps avoid duplicates and ambiguity during price calculation.

 > [!NOTE]
-> When you edit a line in an active price list the status of the line becomes Draft, and the line will not be considered during price calculation until you use the **Verify lines** action.
-After you verify the price the line's status becomes Active and it will be considered in price calculations.
+> When you edit a line in an active price list the status of the line becomes **Draft**, and the line will not be considered during price calculation until you use the **Verify Lines** action.
+After you verify the price the line's status becomes **Active** and it will be considered in price calculations.

 To add new prices, on the **Prices Overview** page, use the **Add New Lines** action.
 The **Prices Worksheet** page opens, and you can add price lines either by suggesting them based on criteria, copying them from other price lists, or manually entering them.
 Afterward, you can use the **Implement Price Change** action to compare the new prices with other price lists to avoid duplicates and ambiguity during price calculation.

+#### Create sales price lines based on the unit price

+1. On the **Prices Worksheet** page, choose the **Suggest Lines** action.
+2. On the **Price Lines - Create new** page, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
+3. On the **Product filter** field, define filters for the selected **Product Type**.
+4. Choose the **Defaults** field to specify settings such as:
+   * Which entities the price list will be assigned to.
+   * Dates when the price is valid.
+   * The currency code.
+   * The amount type filter that defines the columns shown on the price list lines.
+5. Choose **OK**.
+New lines will be added to the **Price Worksheet** page with the selected settings and the unit prices from the item cards.
+6. Edit the created lines with the new unit prices or discounts. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

+#### Create sales price lines based on existing price lists

+1. On the **Prices Worksheet** page, choose the **Copy Lines** action.
+2. On the **Price Lines - Copy existing** page, select an existing price list on the **From Price List** field.
+3. On the **Price Line filter** field, define filters for the products on the selected price list.
+4. Choose the **Defaults** field to specify settings such as:
+   * Which entities the price list will be assigned to.
+   * Dates when the price is valid.
+   * The currency code.
+   * The amount type filter that defines the columns shown on the price list lines.
+5. Fill in the other fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
+6. Choose **OK**.
+New lines will be added to the **Price Worksheet** page with the selected settings.
+7. Edit the created lines with the new unit prices or discounts. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 ## To copy sales prices

 These steps differ, depending on whether your administrator has turned on the **New sales pricing experience** feature update.
 If the feature update isn't turned on, follow the steps on the Current Experience tab.

 #### [Current Experience](#tab/current-experience/)